monica86anand/testvagrantsample/README.md

 9. page object methods to interact with elements need to be public

-10. test methods can be added in testng.xml and this can then be referenced in pom.xml to invoke the tests all at once instead of invoking the tests from individual classes
+10. test methods can be added in testng.xml and the testng.xml file can then be referenced in pom.xml to invoke the tests all at once instead of invoking the tests from individual classes

-The code merged to master includes the above changes and maven has been used  instead of gradle and hence the gradle related files have been deleted
+The above issues have been fixed and enhancements have been done wherever applicable to ensure code reusability , maven has been used  instead of gradle and hence the gradle related files have been deleted